Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Discussion

-Finally, while this study focuses on the application of BUNDL to EEG data and seizure detection, our strategy is versatile and can be applied to various data types and model architectures.
-One of BUNDL's key strengths is its ability to incorporate annotations from multiple raters or clinicians by averaging their scores and incorporating this information into the noisy label distribution parameter.
-This capability makes BUNDL particularly suitable for medical applications, where inter-rater variability is common and accurate label estimation is crucial.
-Future work could explore the application of BUNDL to other medical domains that heavily rely on manual annotations, such as medical imaging, pathology, and radiology.
-Expanding the use of BUNDL to these areas could further demonstrate its utility in enhancing model performance in the presence of noisy or uncertain labels, ultimately contributing to more reliable and generalizable deep learning models in healthcare.
+{In summary, BUNDL presents a novel training algorithm and a distributional loss to deliver robust and generalizable end-to-end seizure detection models.
+BUNDL comes with an inference time of approximately 0.11 seconds with a GPU A100 and 3 seconds with a CPU for detection results enabling real-time clinical deployment.
+Furthermore, BUNDL can be adapted to other imaging modalities due to its model-agnostic nature.
+One of BUNDL’s key strengths is its ability to incorporate annotations from multiple raters or clinicians by combining their scores within the noisy label distribution parameter.
+This capability makes BUNDL particularly suitable for medical applications, where inter-rater variability is common and accurate label estimation is crucial.}